Comments from Modish

 Anyway, back to the topic – painting our MDF display stands.
 MDF can “swell” when exposed to water.
 This will make it difficult to fit the shelves in to the slots in the backing board.
 For this reason, it is advisable to “seal” the edges of mdf with solvent based primer i.e. do NOT use a water based primer.

-If you do not have a suitable primer, a cheap way to prevent the mdf edges from swelling is to apply a layer of PVA glue.
+If you do not have a suitable primer to prevent the mdf edges from swelling, a cheap way (although this may not work as well as using a solvent primer) is to apply a layer of PVA glue.
 Allow it to dry thoroughly then apply two or three coats of paint – test pots are handy.
 In the one pictured I used a test pot from Resene.
 I applied 3 coats, with a light sanding between coats, using 220 grit sandpaper.
-Although this type of paint works OK, you will get better results using an oil based paint.
+Although this type of paint works, you will get better results using an oil based paint.
+If you use a test pot as discussed, I would recommend finishing this with a coat of polyurethane for extra protection and durability.

-An alternative to this is to use polyurethane – once again, do not use a water based one!
+An alternative to painting is to use polyurethane – once again, do not use a water based one!
+This will seal and finish in two or three coats.